 The U.S. economy is plummeting and the future is uncertain.
 However, the migrant population on the border is, in so many ways, hit even harder than we are.
 We cannot help every one of our brothers and sisters – but we CAN help.

 One Story at a Time and Little Mercies are combining forces for the next several months to continue to meet some of the immediate and essential needs of these extremely vulnerable refugees.
-Collectively, we are working to keep a number of shelters going, helping adults and children survive the pandemic and live to build the safe and wholesome lives they have been fighting so hard to realize.
+Collectively, we are working to keep a number of shelters going (at least seven in Tijuana and three in Mexicali), helping adults and children survive the pandemic and live to build the safe and wholesome lives they have been fighting so hard to realize.

 We ask for your help.